ivanm11/dataflytest/doc/www/markdown/frontend_guide.md

 For example, test our website - [http://datafly.net](http://datafly.net)

-For IE you need to download IE8, IE9, IE10.
+For IE testing you need to download IE8, IE9, IE10.

 IE8 is the most important (more bugs) and you need at least this version to test.